 With fresh eggs there’s no guarantee how many mature eggs will be retrieved per cycle; in comparison, frozen donor eggs typically come in groups of 5-8 eggs.
 This provides the hopeful parent(s) the chance to fertilize multiple eggs to achieve a transfer or possibly freeze extra blastocysts for future biological siblings.

 You deserve the chance to have a family.
 Whether you’re a single woman or man, a couple or part of the LGBTQIAP+ community, you have the right to raise a child if it’s your wish.
 With donor eggs — fresh or frozen — that dream can become reality.
-By thoroughly researching, finding a reputable clinic and egg bank, and asking questions, you’ll have the tools required to make the best decision for you.
+By thoroughly researching, finding a reputable clinic and egg bank, or researching for the right surrogate cost and asking questions, you’ll have the tools required to make the best decision for you.